Variational Monte Carlo with Large Patched Transformers: Results

 While autoregressively using the states of individual atoms as sequential input similar to the RNN, a masked self-attention layer in the TF setup provides trained connections to all previous elements in the sequence~\cite{Vaswani2017}.
 See \Fig{1}\textbf{e} and the Methods section for more details.
 These trainable connections generate all-to-all interactions between the atoms in the system and allow the highlighting of high-impact connections or strong correlations.
 This setup thus proposes to represent strongly correlated quantum systems with higher accuracy than the RNN model~\cite{Cha2022, Sharir2022, Viteritti2022}.
 As illustrated in \Fig{1}\textbf{c}, the TF model outputs probability distributions which provide an autoregressive wavefunction ansatz $\Psi_{\mathrm{TF}}\left(\boldsymbol{\sigma};\mathcal{W}\right)=\sqrt{p_{\mathrm{TF}}\left(\boldsymbol{\sigma};\mathcal{W}\right)}$~\cite{Cha2022, Sharir2022, Viteritti2022}, as further explained in the Methods section.
+Similarly to the RNN, the TF network can represent complex-valued wave functions by adding a second output representing the single-qubit phases~\cite{Hibat-Allah2020}.

 In \Fig{2}\textbf{a},\textbf{b}, we compare the performance of RNNs (blue) and TFs (orange) when representing ground states of Rydberg arrays with $N=8\times 8$ (\textbf{a}) and $N=16\times 16$ (\textbf{b}) atoms.
 Here we fix $R_{\mathrm{b}}=7^{1/6}\approx 1.383$ and $\Omega=\delta=1$, which brings us into the vicinity of the transition between the disordered and the striated phase~\cite{Ebadi2021}.
 We variationally train the network models by minimizing the energy expectation value, corresponding to a variational Monte Carlo method~\cite{Melko2019, Carrasquilla2021, Becca2017, Dawid2022}, see Methods section.
 If not stated otherwise, the energy expectation values in this work are evaluated on $N_{\mathrm{s}}=512$ samples generated from the network, which we consider in mini batches of $K=256$ samples.
 We obtained satisfactory results with $d_{\mathrm{H}}=128$ hidden neurons in the RNN and the equivalent embedding dimension $d_{\mathrm{H}}=128$ in the TF model.
-To benchmark the performance of the two models, we show the difference between the ground state energies $H_{\mathrm{QMC}}$ obtained from quantum Monte Carlo (QMC) simulations~\cite{Merali2021}, and the energy expectation value,
+To benchmark the performance of the two models, we show the difference between the ground state energies $H_{\mathrm{QMC}}$ obtained from quantum Monte Carlo (QMC) simulations at zero temperature~\cite{Merali2021}, and the energy expectation value,

 extracted from network samples $\boldsymbol{\sigma}_s$.
 Here we use the local energy,